-Shellfish Allergy: Unraveling Symptoms, Causes, And Treatments - McGovern Allergy And Asthma Clinic
+Shellfish Allergy: Symptoms, Causes, And Treatments - McGovern Allergy And Asthma Clinic

 A Shellfish allergy is a common and potentially severe allergic reaction affecting individuals of all ages.
 Whether you’re a seafood enthusiast or someone predisposed to allergies, understanding shellfish allergy symptoms, causes, and available treatments is essential.
 In this blog, we’ll explore the intricacies of shellfish allergies and shed light on how individuals can manage this allergic condition.